 The University of Arkansas is committed to ensuring that researchers use safe, ethical practices when engaging in human subjects research.
-In accordance with Federal Regulations and University of Arkansas Policies and Procedures Governing Research with Human Subjects, the Institutional Review Board (IRB) is responsible for the oversight of all Human Subjects Research (HSR).
+In accordance with the federal regulations and the institutional policy on human subjects research, the Institutional Review Board (IRB) is responsible for the oversight of all Human Subjects Research (HSR).
 Where IRB approval is required by University policy or federal or state regulation, researchers must obtain approval prior to the inception of the project.
 Projects cannot be approved retroactively.

 - Research is a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
 Activities which meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program which is considered research for other purposes.
 For example, some demonstration and service programs may include research activities.

-- Human Subject is a living individual about whom an investigator (whether professional or student) conducting research obtains (1) Data through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.
+- Human Subject is a living individual about whom an investigator (whether faculty, staff, or student) conducting research: (1) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.

 If the activity you are planning is systematic investigation designed to contribute to or develop generalizable information and involves obtaining data through interaction with an or identifiable private information from a living individual, you are engaged in HSR.
-You are required to submit a completed Protocol to the IRB Coordinator.
-Investigators may not engage in HSR prior to submission and approval of the protocol.
-HSR is reviewed according to one of three categories into which it falls: Research Which is Exempt From IRB Review, Research Eligible for Expedited Review Procedures, and Research Which Must Be Reviewed At a Properly Convened Meeting of the IRB (Full Board).
+You must submit a protocol for review; investigators may not engage in HSR prior to submission and approval of the protocol.
+HSR is reviewed according to one of three categories into which it falls: Research Which is Exempt From IRB Review; Research Eligible for Expedited Review Procedures; and Research Which Must Be Reviewed At a Properly Convened Meeting of the IRB (Full Board).